Paradigm4/dev_tools/README.md

 ## What happens under the hood

-Install_github uses the wget command to download the compressed, tarball repository from GitHub on the coordinator node only.
+Install_github uses the wget command to download the compressed, tarball repository from GitHub on SciDB node 0 only.
 For example, `install_github('paradigm4/knn','master')`
 will result in a wget of `https://github.com/paradigm4/knn-master.tar.gz`.
 It then decompresses the tarball and tries to build the plugin by issuing